apache/gravitino/docs/security.md

 ---

 ## Authentication

-Gravitino supports two kinds of authentication mechanism: simple and oauth.
+Gravitino supports two kinds of authentication mechanisms: simple and OAuth.

 ### Simple mode

 Simple mode is the default authentication option.
 Simple mode allows the client to use the environment variable `GRAVITINO_USER` as the user.
-If the environment variable `GRAVITINO_USER` is not set, client will use the user of the machine which sends requests.
+If the environment variable `GRAVITINO_USER` isn't set, the client uses the user of the machine that sends requests.
-For client side, users can enable `simple` mode by the code as below:
+For the client side, users can enable `simple` mode by the following code:

 ```java
 GravitinoClient client = GravitinoClient.builder(uri)
     .withSimpleAuth()